-CI - Ongoing is authorized until the current crisis is resolved.
-The individual's treatment record must reflect resolution of the crisis, which marks the end of the current episode; and

-The time spent by the LMHP during face-to-face time with the member is billed separately.
+- CI -Emergent is allowed without the requirement of a prior authorization in order to address the emergent issues in a timely manner.
+Additional units may be approved with prior authorization - CI Ongoing is authorized until the current crisis is resolved.
+The individual's treatment record must reflect resolution of the crisis, which marks the end of the current episode. - The time spent by the LMHP during face-to-face time with the member is billed separately.
 This would include the assessment of risk; mental status and medical stability must be completed by the LMHP, choosing the code that best describes the care provided.